lincore81/RimworldMods/README.md

 - Floor Equality - equalizes indoor floor beauty and adds parquet.
 - Wildlife Tab (in /OmniLocator) - adds a tab containing a list of all wild animals on the map.
+- No Auto Join *(work in progress, don't use)* - makes NPCs polite enough to asks for permission before they join your colony.

 For zipped releases, please check [/Release](https://github.com/lincore81/RimworldMods/tree/master/Release).